 Long committed to community improvement, Mr. Hudes serves as the Revitalization Coordinator for the Levittown-Island Trees Turnpike Revitalization Project, a $12 million construction and beautification program of Hempstead Turnpike, involving the joint efforts of NY State, Nassau County and the Town of Hempstead.

 Deeply committed to quality of life issues, Mr. Hudes has spearheaded legislation to increase fines imposed upon graffiti vandals, shorten the time it takes to get high grass cut on residential properties and increased options for legal two family dwellings from mother/daughter to joint sibling occupancy.
+In 2015 Councilman Hudes helped put forth legislation that addresses the conditions of "zombie houses" by mandating the maintenance of lawns and shortening the waiting time before the town can perform yard cleanups of abandoned properties.

 He initiated the S.L.O.W (Speed Limit Odometer Warning) Program which helps to reduce the amount of cars speeding down our local streets.
 He also initiated "Operation Wheelchair" which is a program that collects and distributes gently used wheelchairs to needy seniors and disabled individuals.
 Also, he introduced the Town of Hempstead Community Presentation Program entitled "The Town of Hempstead and You" which informs community groups about the many services available to the residents of the community from the Town of Hempstead.
 In his efforts to really bring government to the people in their own neighborhoods, Mr. Hudes initiated "GARY On The Go" meetings to give residents a chance to meet one on one in his mobile community office that travels from neighborhood to neighborhood in his councilmanic district.